Charter and Rules

 5. Developing and putting into practice innovative legislative solutions.

-6. Investigating cases of violations of international rules of law and enforcing the law.
+6. Investigating and prosecuting cases of violations of the international rule of law.

 1. The Governing council – in this part of Turn violence into peace, my Government will ensure consistency and carry out common policies and activities, taking into account all its objectives with the powers conferred on it by:

-1. Having the power to review, accept, make new decisions, and reverse any decision made by the UN Security Council.
+1. Having the power to revise, accept, or reject any decision taken by the UN Security Council and to make new decisions.

 2. Having the power to influence decision-makers and address cumulative, long-term, direct, indirect, and global consequences on Violent conflict within the United Nations .